kwji/stfc/game-mechanics/damage-and-mitigation/README.md

 `Damage Received` is what remains after subtracting `Damage Mitigated` from `Damage Dealt`
 - `Damage Received` = `Damage Dealt` - `Damage Mitigated`

-`Shield Damage Received` computed as a percentage of `Damage Received`.
+`Shield Damage Received` is computed as a percentage of `Damage Received`.
 If this exceeds the defender's remaining `Shield Health` then the remaining amount is applied to the hull health instead.
 - `Shield Damage Received` = `Damage Received` * `Shield Mitigation`
 - `Shield Mitigation` - The percentage of `Damage Received` to subtract from the defender's `Shield Health`. `80%` by default but can be modified by officer abilities.